What Is a Co-Signer and How It Works

 They can be used for a variety of loan types including auto, home, personal, debt consolidation, and auto refinance loans.
 Having a co-signer can possibly help a borrower qualify for a loan with more favorable terms than they may otherwise be eligible for.

-Co-signer vs. co-borrower
+Co-signer vs. co-borrower: the differences

 If you need a little extra help qualifying for a loan with favorable terms, you can get help from two types of parties: a co-signer or a co-borrower.
 Both of these backups would be legally responsible for the debt you take out.